dvalle22/1800_DTC14/README.md

  Top level of project folder:
 ├── .gitignore               # Git ignore file
-├── index.html               # landing HTML file, this is what users see when you come to url └── README.md
+├── index.html               # landing HTML file, this is what users see when you come to url ├── login.html               # login and signup page ├── main.html                # main page, this is what the users see when they are loggin in └── README.md

 It has the following subfolders and files:
-├── .git                     # Folder for git repo
+├── .vscode                  # Folder for project settings ├── .git                     # Folder for git repo
 ├── images                   # Folder for images
     /Logo.png                # Logo of the product, with transparent background /Logo.psd                # Logo of the product
-├── scripts                  # Folder for scripts
+    /skillscentre            # All icons for Skills Centre ├── scripts                  # Folder for scripts
+    /firebaseAPI.js          #
     /my_script.js            #
 ├── styles                   # Folder for styles
     /my_styles.css           #